Skip to Main Content

 homepage

-Education Dashboard (Master's): Find Sources & Information
+Education Dashboard (M.Ed.): Find Sources & Information

 Finding Sources & Information in the UVA Wise Library

-To find the sources for your assignment or research, search or browse the UVA Wise Library's catalog for our collection of books, ebooks, journals, government documents, streaming videos and more.
+Also, to find the sources for your assignment or research, search or browse the UVA Wise Library's catalog for our collection of books, ebooks, journals, government documents, streaming videos and more.
 Use words, phrases or format type to help you find possible works of interest.
 If you want a broader search (not just what is owned by UVA WIse) you can run searches by subject and keyword in WorldCat, an online catalog that lists locations of books, videos, and other materials in thousands of libraries worldwide.
 Also, Google Scholar where you can find articles from most online scholarly journals plus some books and Web sites.
-(Note: Google Scholar does not search all of the journals to which UVA Wise has access.)
+(Note: Google Scholar does not search all of the journals to which UVA Wise Library has access.)

-NOTE: Submit an Interlibrary Loan request for any materials you need but are not available in the UVA Wise Library or on one of our databases.
+NOTE: Submit an Interlibrary Loan request for any materials you need but are not available in the UVA Wise Library collection or on one of our databases.

 • You can find articles by searching the Library's databases.